jonoterc/pvr-playground/README.md

     > rails new playground # installs a new Rails 4 app under /var/sites/playground
     > cd playground

-Vagrant maps "/var/sites/playground" directory maps to the "working" directory, so you can begin modifiying this rails app skeleton immediately.
+Vagrant maps "/var/sites/playground" directory maps to the "working" directory, so you can begin modifiying this rails app skeleton from your Host system.
 Your first step should be to edit the Gemfile (in the new Rails app root) and uncomment the "therubyracecar" gem (this provides a Javascript engine, which is required by Rails 4's asset pipeline)

-    > bundle install # update bundled gems
+    > bundle install # update bundled gems to include therubyracecar
     > touch tmp/restart.txt # restart the server

 Finally, verify that Rails 4 is working in a text-mode browser:

     > lynx http://playground.vm # view the pristine Rails 4 app main page in a text-mode web browser

-You can also access this site from a browser on your host OS with nearly the same URL - you'll have to append the forwarded port number for web traffic (port 80) - this is displayed when vagrant starts/reloads a virtual machine, and can also be looked up via Virtualbox network settings on the running vagrant image.
+You can also access this site from a browser on your Host system by appending the forwarded port number (for web traffic on port 80).
+Vagrant displays forwarded port info when starting/reloading a VM, and this info can also be looked up via Virtualbox network settings for the running VM.

-OK, you're all set to start development; have fun!
+You're all set to start development; have fun!